 You can see how was last year in budva festival on folowing link:

 Festival organizers provide:

-Advertising of the festival (press conference, radio and tv channels, posters and flayers).
+- Advertising of the festival (press release, social medium promotion, posters and flayers).

 Personal responsibility and health insurance are within the other obligations of the groups.
 First Aid and Medical Hospital will be available, medical services must be covered by the group.